 A-LIGN has continued to work with clients since the certification was announced to answer questions that help individuals and organizations understand and prepare for CMMC.
 It’s important for us to be at the forefront of CMMC to help demystify its implications for our clients.
 We are also in constant contact with experienced partners to discuss the pros and cons of CMMC, the challenges and benefits, and the newest developments of this rapidly evolving framework.

-CMMC will be implementation using a five-year phased rollout strategy.
-Starting October 1, 2020 only certain contracts will require CMMC certification, so it’s important to be ready and get the process started now.
+CMMC will be implemented using a five-year phased rollout strategy.
+Starting October 1, 2020, only certain contracts will require CMMC certification, so it’s important to be ready and get the process started now.
 If your organization is handling Controlled Unclassified Information (CUI), you will need to prepare for Level 3.
-By October 1, 2025 all contracts and orders, excluding commercial off–the–shelf (COTS) products or under the federal micro-purchase threshold, will include a CMMC-level requirement for companies to meet.
-This means to participate on a DoD contract a “Contractor shall have a current (i.e. not older than 3 years) CMMC certificate at the CMMC level required by this contract and maintain the CMMC certificate at the required level for the duration of the contract,” according to proposed DFARS clause 252.204-7021 wording.
+By October 1, 2025, all contracts and orders, excluding commercial off-the-shelf (COTS) products or under the federal micro-purchase threshold, will include a CMMC-level requirement for companies to meet.
+This means to participate in a DoD contract a “Contractor shall have a current (i.e. not older than 3 years) CMMC certificate at the CMMC level required by this contract and maintain the CMMC certificate at the required level for the duration of the contract,” according to proposed DFARS clause 252.204-7021 wording.

 Cost of CMMC certification and scope